 Teaching English Learners Short Vowels

-Did you know that short vowels are more common in English words than long vowels?
+Did you know that short vowels are more common in English than long vowels?
 However, short vowels are often more challenging for multilingual learners because they may be unfamiliar sounds.
 If an English learner speaks a European language such as Spanish or French, teach short vowels first because of the language interference with long vowels.
 Introducing one short vowel per week works well for many older English learners.
 For younger students, a longer period is more appropriate.

 When teaching any new sound using visuals is extremely helpful.
 English learners often connect the sound with a known object and this aids the learning process.
 Pictures combined with essential English words relevant to the students' lives, is a highly effective method of teaching all sounds.
 Vowels are more challenging because very few essential English words begin with vowels.

 Once the vowel sound has been learned, teaching without visuals often helps students to focus more closely on the letter sounds.
 Some students are distracted by the pictures.
 Others use the picture to decode the word rather than the letters.
+Students can practice these sounds using essential words they already know, such as bag, leg, sit box and cup.
+The Short Vowel Set is not for reading, but hearing, reinforcing, and practicing the sounds.

 Singing as another mode of teaching vowel sounds.
 The lyrics below are sung to the tune of 'Frere Jacques / Brother John'.
 This song is common in many countries.